Department-of-Administrative-Affairs/DM-CS-2-answers/CS255 Artificial Intelligence/2020/Question 3.md

 ## Part c
 **Action monitoring** involves checking the preconditions of only the next action to be performed. **Plan monitoring** involves checking *all* causal links are intact at the current time.

 Here, **action monitoring** requires checking c3 and c4 as the preconditions of the next action, Action2.
-However, **plan monitoring** requires checking c3, c4 and c2 as all the causal links that have been established so far.
+However, **plan monitoring** requires checking c2 and c3 as all the causal links that have been established so far.
+(See attached diagram 3c)

 ## Part d
 Backtrack and try something else.